Mobile navigation

 By law schools must have the following safeguarding measures in place:

-Gateshead Safeguarding Children Partnership has a Gateshead model safeguarding policy for schools September 2024 (Word doc) [596KB] This has been updated based on the updates in Keeping Children Safe in Education 2024 for use from 1 September 2024.
+Gateshead Safeguarding Children Partnership has a Gateshead Model Safeguarding Policy for Schools (Word doc, 596 KB)(opens new window).
+This has been updated based on the updates in Keeping Children Safe in Education 2024 for use from 1 September 2024.

 All schools are named as relevant agencies in the new multi-agency safeguarding arrangements and are therefore under a statutory duty to co-operate with the published arrangements and are required to follow the procedures.
 Gateshead Safeguarding Children Partnership (GSCP) also offers advice, information and guidance to schools.